 Many girls find themselves stuck in such arranged marriages.

-9. Does anyone from your family bother to discuss or ensure the absence of such issues concerning your arranged partner?
+9. Will anyone from your family bother to discuss or ensure the absence of such issues concerning your arranged partner?
 No, and never in this life!

 Parents from both sides discuss everything but the most basic and critical issues, which may affect both the girl and the boy’s marital life.

 10. Let us suppose that you eventually realize the grave mistake already committed by your family in deciding to get you married to this person, then what?
 Nothing!

 Compromise and carry on!